Table of Contents

 - Upper extremity symptoms like pain in the arm or discomfort or paraesthesia

 - Neurological symptoms, which include dizziness, blurry vision, syncope

-- Relapse after initial improvement following CABG; it can be associated with exercise of the left arm
+- Relapse after initial improvement following CABG; it can be associated with the exercise of the left arm

 - Recurrent feeling of angina after CABG